zulip/zulip/templates/zerver/api/incoming-webhooks-walkthrough.md

 Finally, we return a 200 http status with a JSON format success message via `json_success()`.

-## Step 3: Create an api endpoint for the webhook
+## Step 3: Create an API endpoint for the webhook

-In order for an incoming webhook to be externally available, it must be mapped to a url.
+In order for an incoming webhook to be externally available, it must be mapped to a URL.
 This is done in `zerver/lib/integrations.py`.

 Look for the lines beginning with: